connexcs/docs/docs/customer-portal/cp-dashboard.md

 + **Generate Invoice**: Check one or more boxes under Action then select **`Generate Invoice`** in the upper right corner.
 This will create the invoice based on the Summary time frame (Daily, Weekly, Monthly) which can then be queried by a billing system.

 !!! tip "Data used for billing"
     The data found in the Customer Summary section is considered valid for billing purposes.
-The same data may be found in other parts of the system but should not be used for billing.
+The same data may be found in other areas but should not be used for billing.

-!!! tip "Managing Graphs displayed on Dashboard"
-    All graphs are managed using the [**Analytics**](/developers/analytics/) section.

 [cp-dash]: /customer-portal/img/cp-dash.png "Top of Page"